-Skill-Set Summary: Some times the numbers don't tell the whole story about a college player or mislead about the type of player they are for the NFL.
-One could argue that is the case with Cisco, as safeties who have a big interception total while checking in around 6-foot, 200 pounds would cause one to think that they are a deep, rangy, free safety with excellent ball skills.
-The ball skills part is definitely true with Cisco, who is superb at making plays on the ball.
-However, he has not been a true single free safety for Syracuse, which has moved him around the field and actually played him a lot more aat strong safety.
-Cisco looks like a future NFL starter and a potential playmaker for his pro defense.
+Numbers don't always tell the whole story about a college player or they can mislead about the type of prospect a player is for the NFL.
+One could argue that is the case with Cisco because safeties who rack up a lot of interceptions and check in around 6-foot, 200 pounds are expected to be deep, rangy, free safeties with excellent ball skills.
+The ball skills part is definitely true with Cisco, who superb at making plays on the ball.
+He was never a true single free safety for Syracuse, however, as the team moved him around the field and largley played him a lot more strong safety.
+Cisco looks like a potential NFL starter with the upside to be a playmaker for his pro defense.

-Cisco is superb in zone coverage in the middle of the field when he can keep plays in front of him.
-He has very good instincts and quickly reads offenses to get in position to make plays on the ball.
+Cisco is at his best in zone coverage in the middle of the field when he can keep plays in front of him.
+He has very good instincts and is fast to read offenses to get in position to make plays on the ball.
 Cisco closes quickly and is tremendous at jumping routes to break up passes.
 For the NFL, he will need lot of development in man coverage to handle tight ends and slot receivers.